Victori4/Project-Management-Software/README.md

 Victoria Vu (gusvuvij@student.gu.se)

-This project was created for the course DIT092 in the first year of the Software Engineering and Management Bsc Program at Gothenburg University.
+This project was originally created for the course DIT092 in the first year of the Software Engineering and Management Bsc Program at Gothenburg University on GitLab.